So you have submitted your Personal Support Worker resume and have finally got a call for the interview.

 A sample response

-I would assess the situation as to why the resident continues to call for help.
+I would assess such a situation as to why the resident continues to call for help.

 It may simply be a case of them not remembering that someone has already come in to help them with a task they require assistance with.